StephanHCB/go-mailer-service/README.md

 _Statically serving swagger-ui, however, should really be available as a library that I can just reference.
 I won't mind having to add that one route in gin, though.
 Again this makes everything more explicit._

+### Requirement: Logging

+Although there are many other choices, none of which looks bad, my most promising candidates offer a choice between a well aged solution with a stable api and a very current libary that seems to focus on doing exactly what I need:

+- [sirupsen/logrus](https://github.com/sirupsen/logrus), MIT license, is in maintenance mode but actively maintained.
+  This might actually be an advantage, as it promises a stable api.
+It has very nice support for JSON structured logging, basic setup can literally be done in a single line, but judging from some of the benchmarks, its performance is not the best.
+- [rs/zerolog](https://github.com/rs/zerolog), MIT license, very active.
+This library is focused on JSON structured logging, but also has a developer console mode - just what we want.
+Context integration is built in if you use context.Context, including handling of context sensitive fields such as our desired RequestId.

+I am going to use zerolog for this example, simply because reading the code examples I liked its interface with the chaining calls and the .Ctx() call, and it does many of the things I want to see by default.

+As we are using gin.Context, we will have to implement a small middleware to place a context.Context in the Keys map of the gin context.
+This also nicely solves the problem of preventing lazy coders from accessing the http request/response in lower layers.

+Integration with gin, so it uses zerolog, can be found in [gin-contrib/logger](https://github.com/gin-contrib/logger).

+_One problem I faced was that the field names all had to be adjusted to match the ECS standard.
+Another thing that could be a ready-made library, really._

 ### Requirement: Testing